yotakeys/Cashier-Program-using-C/README.md

 Read InstructionSheet for the way to use this Project Run Final Kasir.exe for the program

-there are some databse using biner (extension.dat)
+there are some database using biner (extension.dat)